Gaussian semiparametric estimates on the unit sphere: Asymptotic results: Consistency and asymptotic Gaussianity

-\begin{remark} Under Condition \ref{A2}, it is possible to implement consistent estimates for the parameter $\kappa ,$ with a slower rate of convergence.
+under Condition \ref{A3}.
+Note that $c_{L}<1$ for all finite $L$, whence the asymptotic bias and variance are slightly underestimated in Theorem \ref {clt0}.
+For instance, the correction factors for $L=1000,2000,4000$ are, respectively, $c_{1000}\simeq0.86$, $c_{2000}\simeq0.87$, and $ c_{4000}\simeq0.88$. \end{remark} \begin{remark} Under Condition \ref{A2}, it is possible to implement consistent estimates for the parameter~$\kappa$, with a slower rate of convergence.
 We leave this issue as a topic for further research. \end{remark}

 The previous result provides a sharp rate of convergence for the spherical Whittle estimator.
-However in the general case the asymptotic bias term $- \sqrt{2}\kappa $ is unknown, which makes inference unfeasible.
-To address these issues, we shall consider in the next Section an alternative \emph{ narrow-band }estimator (compare \cite{Robinson}) which achieves an unbiased limiting distribution, to the price of a log factor in the rate of convergence.
+However in the general case the asymptotic bias term $-\sqrt{2}\kappa$ is unknown, which makes inference unfeasible.
+To address these issues, we shall consider in the next section an alternative \textit{narrow-band} estimator (compare \cite{Robinson}) which achieves an unbiased limiting distribution, to the price of a log factor in the rate of convergence. \endgroup